Steve Tavaglione: Karizma

 Tavaglione was a member of the band Karizma in various line ups, with David Garfield as leader.

 Solo career

-Tavaglione appears as a studio musician on artist recordings including David Crosby, Mark Isham, John Pisano, John Patitucci, John Beasley, Holly Cole, Dave Weckyl, television programs including CSI, CSI: NY and Charmed, and films including Bridge of Spies, Alpha Dog, Wall-e, Finding Nemo, Road to Perdition, American Beauty.
+Tavaglione appears as a studio musician on artist recordings including David Crosby, Mark Isham, John Pisano, John Patitucci, John Beasley, Holly Cole, Dave Weckl, television programs including CSI, CSI: NY and Charmed, and films including Bridge of Spies, Alpha Dog, Wall-e, Finding Nemo, Road to Perdition, American Beauty.

 He has appeared as an instrumental soloist on film soundtracks for the scores of Thomas Newman, including The Help and Saving Mr. Banks.